pattersonconsulting/pattersonconsulting.github.io/blog_markdown_source/hitchhikers_guide_modern_data_products_5_appendix_A_definitions.md

 * BI focuses on collecting and presenting data in a way that is easy to understand and use (providing the information for decision making)
 * Analytics focuses on using statistical and quantitative techniques to uncover insights and make predictions

-## Data Warehouse

-**A Data Warehouse is a large and centralized repository of data that is designed to support business intelligence (BI) activities, such as reporting, analytics, and data mining.**

-The data in a Data Warehouse is typically extracted from multiple, heterogeneous sources, transformed to conform to a common schema, and loaded into the warehouse for analysis.

-Data Warehouses are designed to support the efficient storage, retrieval, and analysis of large volumes of data, typically over a period of several years.
-They are optimized for read-intensive workloads and support complex queries, reporting, and analytics.
-Data Warehouses are typically organized around subject areas, such as sales, inventory, or customer data, and may include multiple data marts or data cubes that provide a multidimensional view of the data.

 ## Dimensions

 **A dimension is a categorical variable or attribute that provides context for the measures or numerical values in a dataset.**